TheRealRWJ/TheFamilyPlanner/README.md

 ## Requirements

 ### Hardware Part
-1. A 'server' running Nextcloud and a light weight web server Part
+1. A 'server' running Nextcloud and a light weight web server
 2. A Raspberry Zero with a monitor loading the web page in kiosk mode Part
 3. Smart Phones of family members filling calendars, tasks and lists synced to the Nextcloud instance Part
 4. A simple small remote or gamepad to navigate the pages on the monitor.